Smart Irrigation Systems 2026: Save Water and Money

 When choosing a controller, an irrigation professional can provide the best guidance.
 For homeowners in the Lubbock area, the team at M&M Sprinklers can help with smart controller installation and system upgrades for your yard and budget.
 Here are a few things to consider:

-• Number of Zones: Ensure the controller can manage all the different areas of your landscape.
+Number of Zones and Landscape Size: Ensure the controller can manage all the different areas (zones) of your landscape.
+Larger properties may require controllers with more zone capacity.
 It’s wise to choose one with a few extra zones for future expansion.

-• Connectivity and Features: Many modern controllers connect to Wi Fi, allowing you to manage your system from a smartphone app.
+Connectivity and Features: Many modern controllers connect to Wi Fi, allowing you to manage your system from a smartphone app.
 This gives you remote control and can provide alerts for potential leaks or system issues.
+Some advanced systems for commercial properties can even integrate with a Building Automation System (BAS) for centralized control of all building functions, including irrigation.

 The Senses: Essential Add On Sensors for Your System

-A soil moisture sensor is a small probe you bury in the lawn to measure water content at the root level.
+Soil Moisture Sensors: A soil moisture sensor is a small probe you bury in the lawn to measure water content at the root level.
 It acts as a direct line of communication from your yard to your sprinkler controller.
 When the soil is sufficiently moist, the sensor signals the controller to skip the next scheduled watering cycle.
-This simple feedback loop is one of the most effective ways to prevent overwatering and promote deep, healthy root growth.

-A rain sensor is a basic yet highly effective device that detects rainfall and pauses your irrigation system.
-Most work by collecting a certain amount of rain, which then triggers a switch to interrupt the controller’s signal.
-Once the sensor dries out, the system can resume its normal schedule.
+Rain Sensors: A rain sensor is a basic yet highly effective device that detects rainfall and pauses your irrigation system.
 This prevents the wasteful and common sight of sprinklers running during a storm.
 In fact, many states and cities now legally require rain sensors on all new automatic sprinkler installations.

-A freeze sensor does exactly what its name implies. it detects when temperatures are nearing freezing (usually around 37°F) and shuts down the sprinkler system.
-Running sprinklers in freezing weather is a terrible idea; it can kill sensitive plants and create dangerous sheets of ice on sidewalks, patios, and driveways.
-A freeze sensor automatically prevents these hazards, which is a must have for the unpredictable temperature drops common in West Texas winters.
+Freeze Sensors: A freeze sensor detects when temperatures are nearing freezing (usually around 37°F) and shuts down the sprinkler system.
+Running sprinklers in freezing weather can kill sensitive plants and create dangerous sheets of ice on sidewalks and driveways.

-Watering on a blustery day is incredibly inefficient.
-High winds can cause water spray to evaporate in mid air or blow onto your driveway and street instead of your lawn.
-A wind sensor measures wind speed and will pause irrigation when it exceeds a preset threshold (say, 15 mph).
-Once the wind dies down, the system resumes.
-This ensures water is applied evenly and efficiently, not carried away by the breeze.
+Wind Sensors: Watering on a blustery day is incredibly inefficient.
+High winds can cause water spray to evaporate or blow away.
+A wind sensor measures wind speed and will pause irrigation when it exceeds a preset threshold.

 The Proof of Performance: WaterSense Labeled Controllers

 When you’re shopping for a smart controller, look for the WaterSense label.
-This is a program run by the U.S. Environmental Protection Agency (EPA) to certify products that meet high standards for water efficiency and performance, similar to the ENERGY STAR program for appliances.
+This is a program run by the U.S. Environmental Protection Agency (EPA) to certify products that meet high standards for water efficiency and performance.

 A WaterSense labeled irrigation controller has been independently tested and proven to reduce water waste.
 The EPA reports that replacing a standard clock timer with a WaterSense certified model can save the average home nearly 7,600 gallons of water annually.
-For soil moisture based controllers with the label, that number jumps to over 15,000 gallons per year.
 This label is your assurance that the product truly delivers on its promise of water conservation.

 The Big Payoff: How Smart Irrigation Systems Lead to Real Water Saving